The

 N/S/W: Magens, Brewers, Secret Harbour (STT)

-Trunk, Cinnamon, Salt Pond, Lameshur (STJ)
+Trunk, Salt Pond, Lameshur (STJ)

-Loblolly, Cow Wreck, Flash of Beauty (Anegada)
+Loblolly, Cow Wreck, Setting Point (Anegada)

 Today's picks & avoid

-East-facing beaches — check sargassum first
+East-facing beaches — choppy + sargassum

-Capt's Read — Saturday, May 23
+Capt's Read — Friday, July 10

 You're receiving this because you subscribed to Capt Dave's Paradise Brief.
 Unsubscribe